Frky/papr/ACSAC'18/Software Hardening/On the Effectiveness of Type-based Control Flow Integrity.md

 ### Threat model

-* attacker has arbitrary reand and write primitives to the memory
+* attacker has arbitrary read and write primitives to the memory
 * application contains one string or multiple limited memory corruption vulns.
-* DEP and ASLR are enables
+* DEP and ASLR are enabled
 * RAP is in place

 ## Typed ROP (TROP)